Best Habit Trackers for iOS in 2026

 The social features let you share habits with friends, family, or accountability partners.
 Other people can see your progress and send encouragement.
 The external accountability helps when internal motivation wavers.

-Best for: iPhone users with ADHD or anyone who responds well to visual feedback and social accountability.
+iPhone users with ADHD or anyone who responds well to visual feedback and social accountability.
 People who struggled with minimalist habit trackers that feel boring or unsatisfying.
+Anyone needing external motivation from friends or family to maintain consistency.
+Users who find gamification elements genuinely motivating rather than gimmicky.

 Habit Tracker is a habit tracking app that helps users build and maintain routines.